-The Division oversees the drilling, operation, maintenance, and plugging and abandonment of oil, natural gas, and geothermal wells.
+The Division of Oil, Gas, and Geothermal Resources (DOGGR) oversees the drilling, operation, maintenance, and plugging and abandonment of oil, natural gas, and geothermal wells.
 The regulatory program emphasizes the wise development of oil, natural gas, and geothermal resources in the state through sound engineering practices that protect the environment, prevent pollution, and ensure public safety.

 As part of its

 Renewal Plan, the Division is creating a modern data management system to help strengthen its oversight of California oil and gas production and provide enhanced transparency to the public.
 DOGGR is in the midst of developing the Well Statewide Tracking and Reporting System, or

 WellSTAR.
 The cloud-based application will improve data collection and analysis; streamline operations and processes; and comply with new reporting regulations from SB 1281 and SB 4, along with other state and federal statutes.
 In developing this new tool, DOGGR is leveraging the experience of the Ground Water Protection Council (GWPC), which has helped implement similar data management systems in 23 states.
 The development and deployment of WellSTAR is taking place in four phases and will run through 2019.
 The public will be able to access data on WellSTAR by the end of October 2018.
 Information is concurrently available on

 Wellfinder while the new system is being built.

 PowerPoint Presentations from Oct.
 17, 2017 Gas Pipelines and Idle Wells Workshop